-Managing a business, be it a small store or even an operation is done entirely from your home office, is not an easy endeavor, and taxes certainly don't make it any easier.
+Managing a business, be it a small store or even an operation entirely from your home office, is not an easy endeavor, and taxes certainly don't make it any easier.

 Luckily, many write-offs that you, as a business owner or independent contractor, can make use of to lighten their tax load.